Vaccines for Teenagers

-The vaccine protects against the different illnesses caused by Neisseria meningitidis bacteria, which are referred to as meningococcal disease.
-These bacteria can cause bloodstream infections, infection of the lining of the brain (meningitis), pneumonia, ear infections, and other infections.
+The quadrivalent meningococcal conjugate vaccine protects against the different illnesses caused by certain strains of Neisseria meningitidis bacteria.
+These illnesses together are referred to as meningococcal disease.
+Meningococcal bacteria can cause bloodstream infections, infection of the lining of the brain (meningitis), pneumonia, ear infections, and other infections.

 Meningococcal meningitis symptoms include fever, headache, confusion and stiff neck, which may also be accompanied by nausea, vomiting, and sensitivity to light.
 Meningococcal bloodstream infection symptoms include sudden fever onset and rash.

 Invasive meningococcal disease can be fatal; survivors may have permanent injury, including brain damage, hearing loss, or loss of limbs.